databrickslabs/dbldatagen/docs/source/extending_text_generation.rst

 You will still need to install Faker as it is not included in the binaries.

+If you are not customizing the FakerTextFactory, you can use ``fakerText`` to get the default faker text factory.

-The following example will generate Italian localized text (where the underlying Faker provider supports it)
+The following example will generate Italian localized text (where the underlying Faker provider supports it) interspersed with use of the default faker text factory.

 .. code-block:: python